-- 44.1.13.1.
-Subject to Rules 15 (General Exception) 42 or Rule 16 (Special Urgency) of this Part 4A13, a Key Decision cannot be taken unless: - 41.1.1.13.1.1. aA notice ("the Forward Plan") has been published in connection with the matter in question and made available toby the public at the mMain office of the Council; - 41.1.2.13.1.2. aAt least 28 clear calendar days have elapsed since publication of the Forward Plan; and - 41.1.3.13.1.3. wWhere the decision is to be taken at a meeting of the Cabinet, including a Committee or Sub-Committee of the Cabinet, public notice of the meeting has been given under Rule 52 above.
+- 13.1.
+Subject to Rule 15 (General Exception) or Rule 16 (Special Urgency) of this Part 4A, a Key Decision cannot be taken unless: - 13.1.1. a notice ("the Forward Plan") has been published in connection with the matter in question and made available to the public; - 13.1.2. at least 28 clear calendar days have elapsed since publication of the Forward Plan; and - 13.1.3. where the decision is to be taken at a meeting of the Cabinet, including a Committee or Sub-Committee of the Cabinet, public notice of the meeting has been given under Rule 5 above.

-12.14.
-The Forward Plan
+14. The Forward Plan

-- 42.1.14.1.
-The Forward Plan will be prepared on behalf of the Leader on a monthly basis to cover thea 12-month period beginning with the first day of any month.
+- 14.1.
+The Forward Plan will be prepared on behalf of the Leader on a monthly basis to cover the 12-month period beginning with the first day of any month.
 The Forward Plan will be rolled forward and published each month to cover the 12-month period beginning again with the new date of publication.
 There will be instances where it is impracticable to include an item in the Forward Plan.
-In this case Rule 15 (General Exception) or Rule 16 (Special Urgency) of this Part 4A12 or 13 below will apply. - 12.2.14.2.
-The Forward Plan will contain such matters as the Leader has reason to believe will be Key Decisions to be taken by the Leader, the Cabinet, a Portfolio Holder, a Committee or Sub-Committee of the Cabinet, an Officer in the course of the discharge of a Cabinet function during the period covered by the Forward Plan.
+In this case Rule 15 (General Exception) or Rule 16 (Special Urgency) of this Part 4A will apply. - 14.2.
+The Forward Plan will contain such matters as the Leader has reason to believe will be Key Decisions to be taken by the Leader, the Cabinet, a Portfolio Holder, a Committee or Sub-Committee of the Cabinet, an Officer in the course of the discharge of a Cabinet function during the period covered by the Forward Plan. - 14.3.
+The Forward Plan will describe in respect of each matter, the following particulars: - 14.3.1. the matter relating to the decision to be made: - 14.3.2. the name and title of the decision taker if an individual, or the name and details of the membership where the decision taker is a body; - 14.3.3. the date on which, or the period within which, the decision will be taken; - 14.3.4. the identity of the principal groups whom the decision taker proposes to consult before taking the decision; - 14.3.5. the means by which any such consultation is proposed to be undertaken:

-- 42.3.14.3.
-The Forward Plan will describe in respect of each matter, the following particulars: - 12.3.1.14.3.1. tThe matter relating to the decision to be made: - 42.3.2.14.3.2.
-The name and title of the decision taker if an individual, or the name and details of the membership where the decision taker is a body; - 42.3.3.14.3.3.
-The date on which, or the period within which, the decision will be taken; - 42.3.4.14.3.4.
-The identity of the principal groups whom the decision taker proposes to consult before taking the decision; - 42.3.5.
-14.3.5.
-The means by which any such consultation is proposed to be undertaken; - 12.3.6.14.3.6.
-The steps any person might take to make representations to the Cabinet or decision taker about the matter before the decision is made, and the date by which those steps must be taken-; - 42.3.7.14.3.7.
-Aa list of the documents to be submitted to the decision taker for consideration in relation to the matter; - 12.3.8.14.3.8. tThe address from which, subject to any prohibition or restriction on their disclosure, copies of, or extracts from, any document listed in the #Forward pPlan is available; - 42.3.9.14.3.9.
-Tthat other documents relevant to the matter may be submitted to the decision taker; and - 42.3.10.14.3.10.
-The procedure for requesting details of those documents (if any) as they become available. - 42.4.14.4.
-Where in relation to any matter where the public may be excluded from a public meeting under Rule 10 of this Part 4A7, or documents relating to the decision need not be disclosed to the public, the Forward Plan must contain the particulars of the matter, but may not contain any Confidential Information or Exempt Information.
+- 14.3.6. the steps any person might take to make representations to the Cabinet or decision taker about the matter before the decision is made, and the date by which those steps must be taken; - 14.3.7. a list of the documents to be submitted to the decision taker for consideration in relation to the matter: - 14.3.8. the address from which, subject to any prohibition or restriction on their disclosure, copies of, or extracts from, any document listed in the Forward Plan is available: - 14.3.9. that other documents relevant to the matter may be submitted to the decision taker; and - 14.3.10. the procedure for requesting details of those documents (if any) as they become available. - 14.4.
+Where in relation to any matter where the public may be excluded from a public meeting under Rule 10 of this Part 4A, or documents relating to the decision need not be disclosed to the public, the Forward Plan must contain the particulars of the matter, but may not contain any Confidential Information or Exempt Information.

-43.15.
-General Exception for Key Decisions
+15. General Exception for Key Decisions